qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 In this post we will dive a bit deeper in the how and why using an example taken from the Agile Fluency Diagnostic application we are developing.

 > The [Agile Fluency Model](https://www.agilefluency.org/) describes an agile team's pathway in a positive, inclusive way, promoting improvement.
 If you haven't already, checking out the [Agile Fluency Model](https://www.agilefluency.org/) may well be worth your while.
-Or drop us a line if you'd like to learn more.
+Or [drop us a line](/contact) if you'd like to learn more.

-Using the model includes devising diagnostics sessions and investment plans for teams to grow.
-Being licensed facilitators, we facilitate such diagnostic sessions and guide teams in their agile journey.
-Being forced to facilitate the diagnostics remotely, we decided to build an application for that purpose.
-In the diagnostic application licensed facilitators can manage their diagnostic sessions, invite teams to sessions, and facilitate the sessions online.
+Using the model includes devising diagnostic sessions and investment plans for teams to grow.
+As licensed facilitators, we facilitate such diagnostic sessions and guide teams in agility.
+When we were forced by COVID-19 to facilitate the diagnostics remotely, we decided to build an application for that purpose.
+In the diagnostic application facilitators can manage their diagnostic sessions, invite teams to sessions, and facilitate the sessions online.

 We will use a specific activity as an example: _creating a new diagnostic session_.
 We will explain what decisions we made for primary and secondary ports and adapters, and for the domain code.
 Here is a quick architecture sketch, to show the different objects involved and how they relate to the hexagon: